Having an HIV-negative baby

 • giving HIV meds to your baby for a short time after birth

-• feeding the baby formula, and not breastfeeding (chestfeeding), because HIV can be passed through breast milk even if the parent is on successful HIV treatment
+• feeding your baby formula, and not breastfeeding (chestfeeding), because HIV can be passed through breast milk even if the parent is on successful HIV treatment

-Talk to a healthcare provider you trust if you wish to breastfeed (chestfeed) or if you have questions about infant feeding as there may still be a small risk of HIV transmission even when you have an undetectable viral load.
-If you choose to breastfeed (chestfeed) your baby, it is important to work with a knowledgeable healthcare provider who can monitor your health and support you and your baby.
+Talk to a healthcare provider you trust if you wish to breastfeed (chestfeed) or if you have questions about infant feeding as there is still a very small chance of HIV transmission even when you have an undetectable viral load.
+If you choose to breastfeed (chestfeed) your baby, you and your baby will need support from a healthcare provider to do so as safely as possible.